-I came across Finsterforst via their latest 2014 record Mach Dich Frei and found it actually very good.
-In style, clear delivery and technical prowess, but found it wanting on lyrics – too much hate mail there.
-But by and large their tune turns out to be pretty mature on quality – especially in their lead track – just stellar.
+I came across Finsterforst via their latest 2014 record Mach Dich Frei and found them forest boys of good, crunchy quality.
+In style, clear delivery and technical prowess.
+Yet the lyrics were wanting somewhat, too much hate mail there.
+But by and large their tune turns out to be pretty mature.

-Now here I find something different (not utterly, but quite different) with their 2012 magic potion Rastlos.
+Now, their magic potion Rastlos is different.
 Not sure how to describe it: Insomnium with a Black Forest Pie flavor mixed with a portion of Moonsorrow style of bleak, black winter lakes?
 Sometimes the similarities are quite startling and perhaps Finsterforst pushed this one a bit far in this here record.
 Evil tongues say that this is nothing else than a copy of other styles, but I would not go as far as that.

 And Rastlos is quite often pretty good and in some instances even brilliant.
 I do like the many instrumental parts very much.
 They give you that feeling of vast expanses of uninhabited countryside, filled with streams, forest (evidently) and wild beasts.
 Really very well done.
 Epic and well conveying this sense of wild nature.
 Kind of hard to describe – some called it hidden depth.
 You really need to listen to this a few times to uncover all of the elements that are hiding in this tune.